-This course preparesstudents to integrate into the real world practice of educational technology and eventually assume leadership positions.
-Through readings,experiential learning activities, and other assignments, this course introducesstudents to the basic themes of administering educational technology groups:(a) project management—planning work and overseeing its progress; (b) business management—successfully competing for work and resources needed to complete it;and (c) people management—establishing and managing expectations of, andrelationships with, members of the group.
+This course preparesstudents to integrate into the real-world practice of educational technologyand to eventually assume leadership positions in organizations.
+Through readings,experiential learning activities, and other assignments, this course introducesstudents to the basic themes of administering educational technology groups:(a) business management—successfully competing for work and resources needed tocomplete it; (b) project management—planning work and overseeing its progress;and (c) people management—establishing and managing expectations of, andrelationships with, members of the group.

 Educational Communication (EDUC 270)

 Note: I designed this course and recorded the lectures.
 Other faculty member are the instructors of record and address day-to-day and grading issues.

 In this course, students develop fundamental communication skills used by effective instructors and professional communicators.
 Specifically, this course prepares students to write the most basic types of content, including definitions, objectives, descriptions and procedures.
 This course has two paths:

 - Learners following an education path through the course then learn how to prepare the most common forms of written instructional content, including objectives, assessment questions, lesson plans, and how-to articles.

 - Learners following an professional communication path learn to prepare the most common forms of written technical and professional content, including catalog and reference entries, press releases, social media announcements, and how-to articles.

 This practical, writing-intensive course also emphasizes effective style for instructional, technical, and professional

 · Bekkouche, N., Schmid, R., & Carliner, S. (Accepted.)“Simmering Pressure”: How systemic stress impacts graduate student mentalhealth, Performance Improvement Quarterly.